 - Homemade energy or protein bars

-- Keep healthy, shelf-stable snacks such as trail mix, dried fruit, applesauce pouches and beef or turkey jerky for your child’s backpack and locker.
+Keep healthy, shelf-stable snacks such as trail mix, dried fruit, applesauce pouches and beef or turkey jerky for your child's backpack and locker.
+Make sure your athlete carries a refillable water bottle, as well.

 Children's Health Andrews Institute Sports Performance powered by EXOS helps young athletes reach their sports performance goals through performance assessments, custom training plans, sports nutrition and recovery strategies.
 Learn more about our sports performance training program.